willcannotpaythebills/protocol3/README.md

 2. Use Eclipse to import the repo in a workspace.
 3. Right click pom.xml, and use "Run as -> Maven build.."
 4. Type "package" in the Goals box.
 This will save the package configuration.
 You can later run it with "Run as -> Maven build" and select the configuration.
-5. An .jar file will be produced in /target called `p3-3-shaded.jar`
+5. A .jar file will be produced in /target called `p3-3-shaded.jar`
 6. Place this .jar in your plugins directory on your server.

 ### Testing (IntelliJ)